 Also known as mustard algae, yellow algae is a stubborn variety that clings to the pool’s walls and in corners, often in the shady parts of the pool.

 The toughest of all algae types to eradicate is black algae in the pool.
+What does black algae look like?
 It appears as small black or blue-green spots, usually the size of a dime, on the pool’s surfaces.

 What makes it particularly stubborn is its root-like structure that penetrates the pool’s surfaces and the protective outer layer that shields it from sanitizing chemicals.
 Although not as common as the other types, black algae require rigorous efforts to eliminate.